-The standard quantile regression (Koenker and Bassett (1978)) is more robust, because it avoids parametric specifications, and more versatile at describing heterogeneous effects at different quantile levels.
-However, it cannot be applied directly to model zero-inflated outcomes, for two reasons.
-First, the feasibility of the estimation and the validity of the inference for quantile regression models are based on the assumption that the conditional distribution of the outcome is absolutely continuous, which is violated with the presence of zero inflation.
-Second, the direct quantile regression implicitly assumes a constant chance of observing a positive outcome, which is unlikely because the degree of zero inflation varies across subjects.
-Furthermore, because the probability of the outcome taking the value zero varies according to the covariates, the quantile function of the outcome depends on the covariates in a nonlinear fashion, which is not readily depicted in a regular quantile regression model.
+The standard quantile regression (Koenker and Bassett 1978), though more robust by avoiding parametric specifications and more versatile at describing heterogeneous effects at different quantile levels, is not directly applicable to model zero-inflated outcomes for two reasons.
+First, the feasibility of estimation and the validity of inference of quantile regression are based on the assumption that the conditional distribution of the outcome is absolutely continuous, which is violated with the presence of zero-inflation.
+Second, direct quantile regression implicitly assumes a constant chance to observe a positive outcome, which is unlikely as the degree of zero-inflation varies across subjects.
+Further, as the probability that the outcome takes the value of zero varies according to the covariates, the quantile function of the outcome depends on the covariates in a nonlinear fashion, which is not readily depicted in a regular quantile regression model.
 To illustrate this point, Figure 1b plots the τ th empirical quantiles of echodensity (plaqden) by subgroups based on systolic blood pressure, where $\tau = 0.10, 0.25, 0.50, 0.75, 0.90$.
-It shows that individuals with lower systolic blood pressure are associated with a greater proportion of zeros, resulting in a nonlinear relationship between the quantiles of echodensity and systolic blood pressure.
-This characteristic is not captured by a linear quantile regression that ignores the point mass at zero.
+It shows that individuals with lower systolic blood pressure are associated with a greater proportion of zeros, resulting in a non-linear relationship between the quantiles of echodensity and systolic blood pressure.
+This characteristic will not be captured by a linear quantile regression that ignores the point mass at zero.

-In this paper, we propose a two-part modeling strategy that uses a logistic regression to model the probability of being positive, and a linear quantile regression to model the positive part, with the quantile levels adjusted by subject-specific zero inflation rates.
-The model generalizes the parametric two-part regression approach of Duan et al. (1983) and the hurdle regression model of Mullahy (1986).
-Although conceptually straightforward, obtaining a valid estimation and inference of the proposed two-part quantile regression model is challenging, for two reasons.
-First, the neighboring quantile estimation around the change point from zero to positive may have an unbounded variance.
-The variance of the unadjusted estimated quantile process is inversely proportional to the local data density.
-When approaching the change point, the local density of positive data could go to zero, in which case, the variance is pushed to infinity.
-Second, estimations and inferences of the quantile covariate effect are complicated.
-The quantile effect is a composite of the logistic and quantile regression components, and it depends on the values of the covariate of interest and other covariates in the two-part model.
+In this paper, we propose to use a two-part modeling strategy that uses logistic regression to model the probability of being positive, and linear quantile regression to model the positive part with the quantile levels adjusted by subject-specific zero-inflation rates.
+The model generalizes the parametric two-part regression approach by Duan et al. (1983) and the hurdle regression model by Mullahy (1986).
+Although conceptually straightforward, obtaining valid estimation and inference of the proposed two-part quantile regression model is challenging for the two following reasons.
+First, the neighboring quantile estimation around the change point from zero to positive may have unbounded variance.
+The variance of the unadjusted estimated quantile process is inverse-proportional to local data density.
+When approaching the change point, the local density of positive data could go to zero, then the variance will be pushed to infinity.
+Second, estimation and inference of the quantile covariate effect are complicated.
+The quantile effect is a composite from the logistic and quantile regression components, and it depends on both the value of the covariate of interest and other covariates in the two-part model.

-To address these challenges, we develop an algorithm to achieve a consistent estimation of the conditional quantiles, while circumventing the unbounded variance at the quantile level where the conditional quantile changes from zero to positive.
+To address these challenges, we develop an algorithm to achieve a consistent estimation of the conditional quantiles while circumventing the unbounded variance at the quantile level where the conditional quantile changes from zero to positive.
 The consistency and asymptotic distribution of the resulting estimated conditional quantile function are established.
-To facilitate inferences, we define marginal quantile treatment effects, and develop inference tools to determine their statistical significance.
-Similar applications of two-part quantile regression models are used in Heras, Moreno and Vilar-Zanón (2018) to estimate actuarial profiles and provide new insights for actuarial science.
-The work, however, does not include any theoretical validation or development.
-To the best of our knowledge, our work provides the first theoretically valid estimation and inference of two-part quantile regression models for zero-inflated outcomes.
+To facilitate inferences, we define marginal quantile treatment effects and develop inference tools to determine their statistical significance.
+Similar applications of two-part quantile regression models have been used in Heras et al. (2018) to estimate actuarial profiles and provide new insights for actuarial science.
+The work, however, does not involve any theoretical validation and development.
+To the best of our knowledge, our work in this article provides the first theoretically valid estimation and inference of two-part quantile regression models for zero-inflated outcomes.